Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Results and Discussion

 \subsection{Discussion on the Near-Side Results}

 Recall that in Fig.~\ref{fig:corr}, we observe a significant change in the near-side peak amplitude.
 The near-side amplitude drops with increasing $\phis$.
 For the 20-60\% centrality, the amplitude at large $\phis$ is not much different from the \dAu\ result, perhaps indicating minimal medium modification.
-On the other hand, the amplitude at small $\phis$ appears significantly larger than in \dAu\ suggesting large medium effect.
-This might be counterintuitive at the first look.
-Due to jet-quenching, the near-side jets predominately emerge outward from the surface of the medium, so variation in the medium thickness the near-side jets traverse between in-plane and out-of-plane directions is not naively expected.
+On the other hand, the amplitude at small $\phis$ appears significantly larger than in \dAu, suggesting a large medium effect.
+This might be counterintuitive at first glance.
+Due to jet-quenching, the near-side jets predominately emerge outward from the surface of the medium, so variation in the medium thickness traversed by the near-side jets between in-plane and out-of-plane directions is not naively expected.

-It has been shown by the inclusive dihadron correlation that the near-side correlation strength is enhanced in Au+Au with respect to \pp\ and \dAu\ collisions~\cite{jetspec,Horner}, and the enhancement is mainly due to the large contribution from the ridge~\cite{jetspec,ridge}.
-In order to investigate the underlying physics mechanism for the near-side structure change with trigger particle orientation, we separate contributions from the ridge and the jet-like component by analyzing the correlation data in two different $\deta$ regions~\cite{ridge}: $|\deta|>0.7$ where the ridge is the dominant contributor and $|\deta|<0.7$ where both the ridge and jet-like correlations contribute.
-Figure~\ref{fig:jetRidge} (upper panel) shows the background-subtracted dihadron correlation function from $|\deta|>0.7$ for trigger and associated particle $\pt$ ranges of $3<\ptt<4$~\gev\ and $1<\pta<2$~\gev\ in 20-60\% Au+Au collisions.
-(The $|\deta|>0.7$ correlation functions for all kinematic ranges are presented in Appendix~\ref{app} in Figs.~\ref{figApp:corr34ridge} and~\ref{figApp:corr46ridge}).
+It has been shown by the inclusive dihadron correlation that the near-side correlation strength is enhanced in Au+Au with respect to \pp\ and \dAu\ collisions~\cite{Adams:2005ph,Aggarwal:2010rf}, and the enhancement is mainly due to the large contribution from the ridge~\cite{Adams:2005ph,Abelev:2009af}.
+In order to investigate the underlying physics mechanism for the near-side structure change with trigger particle orientation, we separate contributions from the ridge and the jet-like component by analyzing the correlation data in two different $\deta$ regions~\cite{Abelev:2009af}: $|\deta|>0.7$ where the ridge is the dominant contributor, and $|\deta|<0.7$ where both the ridge and jet-like correlations contribute.
+Figure~\ref{fig:jetRidge} (upper panel) shows the $v_2$ and $v_4$ background-subtracted dihadron correlation function from $|\deta|>0.7$ for trigger and associated particle $\pt$ ranges of $3<\ptt<4$~\gev\ and $1<\pta<2$~\gev\ in 20-60\% Au+Au collisions.
+(The $|\deta|>0.7$ correlation functions for all kinematic ranges are presented in Appendix~\ref{app} in Figs.~\ref{figApp:corr34ridge} and~\ref{figApp:corr46ridge}.)
 The near-side correlation for $|\deta|>0.7$ is due to the ridge because the jet-like contribution is mostly confined within $|\deta|<0.7$.
 The ridge correlation shows a significant drop with increasing $\phis$.
 The ridge contribution is close to zero for trigger particles perpendicular to the reaction plane in the 20-60\% centrality bin.